-Despite the need for manpower in 1839 to build Nauvoo, only 3 days after the first property was purchased in Commerce,2 the prophet Joseph Smith confirmed an earlier revelation3 to send the twelve Apostles and their missionary companions to Europe4.
-Within a month more missionaries were called, including Jedediah M. Grant, who was sent to Virginia and North Carolina.5 husband, Peter Shupe, was baptized by Elder Grant.
-Her children, family, friends and neighbors, including the Creagers, also joined the Church.
-Her son in law, George M. Tibbs, became a Church leader in their part of Virginia.
+Despite the need for manpower in 1839 to build Nauvoo, only 3 days after the first property was purchased in Commerce, the prophet Joseph Smith confirmed an earlier revelation to send the twelve Apostles and their missionary companions to Europe.
+Within a month more missionaries were called, including Jedediah M. Grant, who was sent to Virginia and North Carolina.

-Elder Grant promptly made his headquarters at Burk's Garden, Tazewell County, Virginia6, which was very near where the Shupe family lived in Wythe County.
+Elder Grant promptly made his headquarters at Burk's Garden, Tazewell County, Virginia, which was very near where the Shupe family lived in Wythe County.
 Elder Grant's reputation as a quick thinking preacher drew much attention, including that of Sarah Shupe, who joined the Church by baptism in 1839.
 Her joy in the gospel influenced the rest of her family.
 In 1841, her